The Wilderness Bushcraft Semester (WBS)

 & Making It Pay

-For College & Gap Year Students: We work with students and colleges to provide college credit.
-We are actively seeking other partners at the university level.
+For College & Gap Year Students: Students can earn 10 credits from Western Colorado University that can be transferred to their home school.
+For more information contact the Western Colorado University Extended Studies office.
 Past students have used consortium agreements and financial aid to help pay for the course.
-Students can earn 10 credits from Western State Colorado University that can be transferred to their home school.
-For more information contact the Western State Colorado University Extended Studies office.

 Other students have completed independent studies through their home institution to receive credit.
 More information on college credit.